Share:

 |---|---|---|

-| Hallucination Control | Agent confidently provides incorrect information | Ground responses in retrieved data; use RAG; require source citations; set temperature=0 |
+| Hallucination Control | Agent confidently provides incorrect info | Ground responses in retrieved data; use RAG; require citations; set temperature=0 |

-| Infinite Loops | Agent gets stuck repeating the same actions | Set max_iterations (5–10); implement loop detection; add timeouts |
+| Infinite Loops | Agent stuck repeating same actions | Set max_iterations (5–10); implement loop detection; add timeouts |

-| Cost Management | Token costs spiral out of control | Use streaming; implement prompt caching; truncate tool outputs; set session cost limits |
+| Cost Management | Token costs spiral out of control | Use streaming; prompt caching; truncate tool outputs; set session cost limits |

-| Security Vulnerabilities | Prompt injection, tool misuse | Validate all inputs; sandbox tool environments; RBAC for sensitive tools; audit all tool calls |
+| Security Vulnerabilities | Prompt injection, tool misuse | Validate all inputs; sandbox tool environments; RBAC; audit all tool calls |

-| Poor Tool Design | Agent can't figure out when/how to use tools | Clear one-purpose descriptions with examples; test tools independently; limit to 10–15 tools max |
+| Poor Tool Design | Agent can't figure out when/how to use tools | One purpose per tool; crystal-clear descriptions; test independently; limit to 10–15 tools |

 Taking Your Agent to the Next Level